midtown-ai/glossary/glossary/t.md

 # Turing Test

- Conceptualized by [Alan Turing][Alan Turing Person] and published in the 1950 paper, Computing Machinery and Intelligence.
+ Conceptualized by [Alan Turing] and published in the 1950 paper, Computing Machinery and Intelligence.
 The test proposed if a computer's output responses were indistinguishable from a human, it could be said to be able to "think."

  The "standard interpretation" of the Turing test, in which the interrogator (C) is given the task of trying to determine which player – A or B – is a computer and which is a human.
 The interrogator is limited to using the responses to written questions to make the determination.